 (Pro Tip: a smartphone takes care of many of these functions.)

-- Walk through each and every venue you are interested in with a keen eye, a pad and pen, and an open mind.
+- Walk through each and every venue choice with a keen eye, a pad and pen, and an open mind.
 Ask questions, explore rooms, and see all the viewpoints you can.

 6. Things to consider while touring wedding venues.